getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

 The MDP instance we are working with during this tutorial uses `BigQuery`.
 In order to familiarize yourself with the DWH, proceed with the following steps:

-1. Click on the following [link](https://console.cloud.google.com/bigquery?authuser=0&project=ext-prj-getindev&ws=!1m0)
+1. Click on the following [link](https://console.cloud.google.com/bigquery?project=datamass-2023-mds&ws=!1m0)

-2. The link will open [Google BigQuery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `ext-prj-getindev` project.
+2. The link will open [Google BigQuery SQL Workspace](https://cloud.google.com/bigquery/docs/introduction) for the `datamass-2023-mds` project.
 In short - BigQuery is the enterprise data warehouse service hosted by Google.
 Simply speaking you can treat `project` as an equivalent for a Database.
 All tables, views and schemas are stored there.

 3. In BQ `tables` and `views` are stored in `schemas`.
 You can access them through left side navigation panel.
 Click on the `raw_data` schema to explore data we're going to use on this workshop.
-This data is a direct copy of The [Look Ecommerce data set](https://console.cloud.google.com/bigquery(cameo:product/bigquery-public-data/thelook-ecommerce)?authuser=0&project=ext-prj-getindev) created by Google.
+This data is a direct copy of The [Look Ecommerce data set](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?q=search&referrer=search&project=datamass-2023-mds) created by Google.

     <img width="900" alt="image" src="Images/BQ_acc_01.png" >